 These questions can be reflected on as individuals, leaders, staff team or as a PCC.
+We recommend you reflect on these questions in as many groups as possible.

 Note: If there are GMH/UKME members within your group when completing this evaluation there are two mistakes that can be made.
 Every GMH/UKME person's experience is different and unique.
 They do not represent the entire GMH/UKME community.
 They will neither want to be singled out as experts to carry this entire discussion, nor will they want to be ignored.
 They will require a safe space to contribute at their own pace when they feel ready, and to have their voice heard.